Barnaba Mądrecki

 AI generated image: "Black hat digital art in Fabian Perez style"

 Now you can't.
-Recently I had analysed my client's site with one of the tools and it turned out that he had a problem with hidden content.
+Recently I had analysed a client's site with one of the tools and it turned out that they had a problem with hidden content.
 Today, hidden content isn't just the content in the meta section.
-It is also content that is invisible if you turn off the .js or is under the footer or is marked as font-size ZERO.
+It is also content that is invisible if you turn off .js, or is under the footer, or is marked as font-size ZERO.

 Low-quality content — a threat and an opportunity

-To explain what low-quality content is, it is best to write about by defining good-quality content.
-Good quality content fulfils one key requirement
+To explain what low-quality content is, it is best to write about it by defining good-quality content.
+Good quality content fulfils one key requirement: usefulness.

 In order to write a useful text, it is best to define who it is written for (who is the reader, the customer), what value is to be brought in this text (information that is presented, a problem to be solved, etc.).
 Just that.
 As much as that.

-And so, writing category descriptions, product descriptions is no longer reduced to describing product features.
-What is important then is the use, the description of the usefulness, the unique features, the emotions that the use of a specific product or group of products
+And so, writing category descriptions or product descriptions is no longer reduced to describing product features.
+What is important is the use, the description of the usefulness, the unique features, the emotions that the use of a specific product or group of products evokes.

 Writing a blog is only theoretically simpler.
 You avoid the schema, the narrow product-specific issues.
 But are you sure?
 Imagine that your business contains 4 product groups and each of them can lead a Google user to your site via 4 phrases.
 So we have to develop a blog for 16 phrases.
 So you prepare 2 blog posts for each phrase per month.
 Without the necessary preparation, you will stop writing your blog after a maximum of 3 months.
 You will find that "everything has already been written".